stephenbradshaw/AzureC2PocDeployment/README.md

 The templates setup a minimal set of low cost resources to support this testing in region `westus2`.

+# Available templates

 There are currently two different sets of templates available here:
-* The `base` template which deploys the POC C2 compute instance (using [Sliver](https://github.com/BishopFox/sliver)) and basic network resources that will be used by the domain fronting POCs
+* The `base` template which deploys the POC C2 compute instance (using [Sliver](https://github.com/BishopFox/sliver)) and basic network resources that are used as core supporting components by the domain fronting POCs
 * The `functionapp` template which deploys an [Azure Function App](https://learn.microsoft.com/en-us/azure/azure-functions/functions-overview) to forward implant traffic as discussed on my blog [here](https://thegreycorner.com/2025/05/07/azure-service-C2-forwarding.html)

+# Creating the Resource Group

 These resources will be deployed in the `C2VMRG` resource group, that you can create using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest) like so.